AlexandrCarr/AlexandrCarr.github.io/_portfolio/portfolio-1.md

 **1) Data Collection and Cleaning.**

 Using the Bloomberg Terminal and various WRDS datasets, I collected point-in-time data on all the components of the R1000 from June 2000 to June 2024.
-This included price data, 32 fundamental indicators (e.g. profitability, debt, and other theoretically accounting data), and more technical indicators (e.g. various types of momentum, like one-month or 12-month momentum).
+This included price data, 35 fundamental indicators (e.g. profitability, debt, and other theoretically accounting data), and more technical indicators (e.g. various types of momentum, like one-month or 12-month momentum).
 This involved laborious data cleaning, like learning how to deal with various types of outliers or missing data, and sharpened my knowledge of Pandas.

-If you want to see a sample of my data cleaning and formatting, please look at the final Russell 1000 dataset in the data section of the website or scroll through Project X (this was a very long and data-cleaning-intensive pset).
+If you want to see a sample of my data cleaning and formatting, please look at the final Russell 1000 dataset in the data section of the website.

 **2) Model Design.**

-The big picture is that, each month, the model assigns every stock a score $$\hat M$$.
-The trade rule is to long the top 20 % of scores, short the bottom 20 % in equal dollars.
+The big picture is that, every month, the model assigns every stock a score $$\hat M$$.
+The trade rule is to long the top 20 % of scores, short the bottom 20 % in equal dollar amounts.
 Everything that follows exists only to make that ranking as economically‑sensible and forecast‑accurate as possible.

 - I snapshot each company’s 35 indicators on each calendar date, exactly as they were published—no peeking ahead or filling missing data.